abrahamkusnadi/Algorithm-Programming-Project/README.md

 Provides a console-based interactive menu with the following functions:

 #### a.
 Display Data
-- Displays stored data in a structured format.
+- Displays stored data in a structured table format.
+- User can choose **how many rows of data** to display (e.g., first 5, 10, or all data).

 📷 **Screenshot:**
 ![Display Data](screenshots/Display.png)